milesmcc/personal/content/posts/stanford-is-a-platform.md

 I’ve found that Stanford finds a way to amplify and accelerate whatever I’m doing.
 If I’m interested in open source journalism, amazing; there’s a class for that.
 Funding for a new project?
 It’s available.
 No matter what you want to do, there’s probably a way that Stanford will help you do it.

 You just need to pick something and execute with intention.
-But no one will tell you what to do, so some sense of directionality is important (otherwise you'll succumb to gravity).
 Think critically about what interests you, what you value, and what you enjoy.
-Then pursue that, and see what happens.
+Then pursue that — and don't be afraid to switch things up if it doesn't click.
+Just don't succumb to gravity.

 If you approach Stanford with this mindset, I think you’ll be shocked at how quickly you’ll move — and how far you’ll be able to go.
 Most importantly, you’ll enjoy the process.